Introduction to Fire Effect in Photoshop

 Step 7: As soon as the image is Rasterized, the user can’t change the text properties or edit the text itself.
 The rasterization process in Photoshop is to change the text layer to an image layer and work on the same.
 This will lock the text properties and change the layer completely to the image layer.

 Step 8: Now, duplicate the image layer by right-clicking on the image and selecting Duplicate Layer.

 Step 9: Now, select the original layer and go to the IMAGE menu and select ROTATE CANVAS.
-In this option select ROTATE 90 CW.
-This option will rotate the canvas in the clockwise direction in 90 degrees.
+In this option, select ROTATE 90 CW.
+This option will rotate the canvas in the clockwise direction at 90 degrees.